-As described in previous monitoring reports, gwenis and bull trout were captured across a broad range of depths in Year 7 (2019; Figure 3.15).
+As described in previous monitoring reports, gwenis and bull trout were captured across a broad range of depths in Year 8 (2020; Figure 3.15).
 For gwenis in Seton Lake, their distribution spanned the range of sampling depths, but they were disproportionately associated with the metalimnion thermal layer.
-Approximately 7% of the gwenis were captured in the epilimnion layer (0 to 20 m depth), 53% were in the narrow metalimnion (20 to 30 m), and 40% were in the sampled portion of the hypolimnion (30 to 55 m).
+Approximately 7% of the gwenis were captured in the epilimnion layer (0 to 20 m depth), 70% were in the narrow metalimnion (20 to 30 m), and 23% were in the sampled portion of the hypolimnion (30 to 60 m).
 As in past years, over 90% tended to be below 20 m from the surface.
 The majority of these gwenis were sampled near the lake bottom at these depths (just above the lead line of the net) in the nearshore sets and were assessed to be mature and in spawn-ready (i.e., gravid or ripe) condition at the time of the survey.
 Bull trout in Seton Lake also tended to be fairly deep and, though catch numbers were comparatively small, their depth distribution appeared to correlate with the depths where gwenis abundance was the greatest (i.e., the metalimnion).

-Figure 3.15 Numbers of gwenis (upper plots) and bull trout (lower plots) by capture depth in Seton Lake (left) and Anderson Lake (right) during the annual population indexing survey in Year 7 (2019).
+Figure 3.15 Numbers of gwenis (upper plots) and bull trout (lower plots) by capture depth in Seton Lake (left plots) and Anderson Lake (right plots) during the annual population indexing survey in Year 8 (2020).
 Note the different x-axis scales between upper and lower plots.

-In terms of horizontal distribution from shore, the vast majority (95%) of gwenis in Seton Lake tended to be >45 m from the lake edge (Figure 3.16).
+In terms of horizontal distribution from shore, the vast majority (98%) of gwenis in Seton Lake tended to be >45 m from the lake edge (Figure 3.16).
 This pattern was also evidenced in the distance from shore distribution for bull trout, which reflected that the bull trout tended to be found in panels that also captured gwenis (despite dramatically different body size).
 Stomach content assessment also identified exclusively mature gwenis in bull trout stomachs, further documenting that Seton Lake bull trout are targeting gwenis (more on this in bull trout stomach contents sub-section, below).

-In Anderson Lake, adult gwenis (which were not in spawn-ready condition at the time of the survey) were exclusively captured within the metalimnion thermal layer in offshore net sets or the panel closest to shore for nearshore nets (i.e., $\geq 100$ m and $\leq 15$ m horizontal distance from shore, respectively).
-As in Seton Lake, the O. nerka caught in < 10 m depth and $\leq 15$ m from shore were likely immature gwenis based on size ( $\geq 117$ mm).
+In Anderson Lake, adult gwenis (which were not in spawn-ready condition at the time of the survey) were predominantly captured within the metalimnion thermal layer in offshore net sets or the panel furthest from shore for nearshore nets (i.e., ≥ 100 m and ~ 90 m horizontal distance from shore, respectively).
+As in Seton Lake, the O. nerka caught in <10 m depth were likely immature gwenis based on size (all were ≥ 122 mm).

-Anderson Lake bull trout were distributed across a wider range of depths than in Seton Lake, but were similarly most abundant within the metalimnion layer.
-They also tended to be widely distributed across the range of sampled distance from shore, though the highest proportion (i.e., 99%) were at distances between 30 m and 75 m from the lake edge.
-The catch rate diminished beyond that (i.e., in offshore sets) and, notably, the distance from shore pattern reflected that the spatial distribution of bull trout and gwenis only minimally overlapped in this lake.
+Anderson Lake bull trout were distributed across a wider range of depths than in Seton Lake but were similarly most abundant within the metalimnion layer.
+They also tended to be widely distributed across the range of sampled distance from shore, though the highest catch rates were at distances between 30 m and 90 m from the lake edge (i.e., in the nearshore sets).
+The catch rate diminished beyond that (i.e., in offshore sets) and, notably, the distance from shore pattern reflected that the spatial distribution of bull trout and adult gwenis only minimally overlapped in this lake.

-Figure 3.16 CPUE for gwenis (red columns) and bull trout (blue columns) by horizontal distance from shore in Seton Lake (left) and Anderson Lake (right) during the annual population indexing survey in Year 7 (2019).
+Figure 3.16 CPUE for gwenis (red columns) and bull trout (blue columns) by horizontal distance from shore in Seton Lake (left plot) and Anderson Lake (right plot) during the annual population indexing survey in Year 8 (2020).
 Distances less than 100 m are from nearshore sets; offshore sets are represented by the >100 m column.
-Note the different y-axis scales between plots.